 The ABMI will be the source of data for evaluating changes over time for approximately 75 per cent of the land, water and biodiversity indicators identified in the Lower Athabasca regional plan under Alberta's Land-use Framework.

 Wildlife and biodiversity are protected by laws and regulations.
 Environmental impact assessments are required for large-scale industrial operations.

 Operators are required to have plans in place to minimize their effects on wildlife and other biodiversity.
 The Alberta government's role is to monitor and verify that industry undertakes their plans effectively.

-Various techniques are used by industry to minimize impacts on wildlife and biodiversity.
+Various techniques are used by industry to minimize impacts to wildlife and biodiversity.
 Operators of large-scale industrial projects must follow government-approved plans for the responsible development of resources.
-Techniques include:
+Mitigation techniques include:

-- Restricting industrial activity during key biological periods, such as calving and nesting.
+- Reducing industrial activity during key biological periods, such as calving and nesting.

 - Maintaining the integrity of large river corridors to enable wildlife movement.

-- Reducing industrial footprints by encouraging different operators to share site access (e.g., roads) where possible and requiring the use of lower impact technology for seismic exploration.
+- Reducing industrial footprints by encouraging different operators to share site access (e.g., roads) and requiring the use of lower impact technology for seismic exploration.